rsync

 rsync is a Linux command-line application for synchronizing (i.e. making sure both copies have the latest versions of all files) a directory tree between two machines.

-This is a seed article.
+This is a growing seedling article.
 You can help HTYP by watering it.

 [edit] Related Pages